RACV Logo

 Travel Period

 Discover a country that radiates warmth – from its glorious sunshine and scorching cuisine to the incredibly kind people, this is Sri Lanka.
-This 14-day Premium adventure through ‘the Teardrop of India’ will take you straight to the heart of the country.
+This 14-day Premium adventure will take you straight to the heart of the country.
 Explore the ancient ruins of past civilisations, including the UNESCO World Heritage site of Sigiriya, search for rare and beautiful animals like elephants and leopards, relax on palm-fringed beaches and soak up the hospitable welcome from the locals.
-From the spicy food scene to the Exclusive cooking class and high tea, this adventure sees all the best bits or Sri Lanka in style.
+You’ll see all the best bits of Sri Lanka in style, with a Feature Stay hotel surrounded by wildlife-rich nature trails and a Signature Experience at a waterfall in the lesser-known town of Wellawaya.

 IMPORTANT INFORMATION